SpaxscE/lvs_base/zzz_readme_function_list_tournament.txt

 player:SendGameNotify( text, color, lifetime ) -- send a notification to player in the center of the screen

-GAMEMODE:SendGameNotify( text, color, lifetime ) -- send a notification to all player in the center of the screen
+GAMEMODE:SendGameNotify( text, color, lifetime ) -- send a notification to all players in the center of the screen

 GAMEMODE:CreateGoalEntity( Pos ) -- spawn goal at given position